taichi-dev/taichi/docs/gui.rst

 .. function:: ti.rgb_to_hex(rgb):

-    :parameter rgb: (tuple of 3 floats) The (R, G, B) float values, in range [0, 1)
+    :parameter rgb: (tuple of 3 floats) The (R, G, B) float values, in range [0, 1]
-    :return: (RGB hex or np.array of uint32) The translated hex value
+    :return: (RGB hex or np.array of uint32) The converted hex value

     Convert a (R, G, B) tuple of float into a single hex value, e.g.: